BusyStudent/Ilias/README.md

 ### Introduction

 Ilias is a header-only network library based on cpp20 coroutine.
-It is designed to be easy to use and efficient.
+It is designed to be easy to use and efficient. with minimal dependencies, only pay for what you need.

 ### CI Status